shauryapednekar/logseq-public-notes/pages/mysql-patterns.md

 - This page captures common query patterns that I've found useful in my experience working with data.
 - A side note on CTEs
 	- CTEs (common table expressions) are named subqueries that can be reused multiple times within the query.
-I find them way nicer to use both in terms of
+I find them way nicer to use in terms of readability of the  query than nested `SELECT`s.
+- Common Patterns
+	- Finding rows with duplicate IDs logseq.order-list-type:: number
+		- When would this be useful?
+When running data quality checks for logseq.order-list-type:: number